China FDI inflows quicken in July despite slowing growth

 China's exports rose a stronger-than-expected 5.1 percent in July from a year ago, while imports jumped 10.9 percent from a year earlier, the latest data showed.

-Foreign firms' confidence in China appears to have outweighed fears of increased regulatory scrutiny following investigations into alleged price-fixing and monopolistic behaviour by foreign companies selling milk formula and pharmaceuticals.
+Foreign firms' confidence in China appears to have outweighed fears of increased regulatory scrutiny following investigations into alleged price-fixing and monopolistic behavior by foreign companies selling milk formula and pharmaceuticals.

 Chinese authorities have visited the offices of numerous foreign pharmaceutical firms in the past month, and police have accused British drugmaker GlaxoSmithKline (GSK.L) of bribery.
 GSK has said some of its Chinese executives appear to have broken the law.